About Jefferson Abington Hospital

-In 2003, Abington Hospital became the first acute care hospital in the Philadelphia region to receive Magnet designation, one of the nation's highest forms of recognition for nursing excellence.
-AH received Magnet re-designation in 2008 and has received this four-year accreditation four times.
+In 2003, Jefferson Abington Hospital became the first acute care hospital in the Philadelphia region to receive Magnet designation, one of the nation's highest forms of recognition for nursing excellence.
+The hospital received Magnet re-designation in 2008 and has received this four-year accreditation four times.
 Just 463 of over 5,500 hospitals nationwide have received Magnet recognition.

 Awarded by the American Nurses Credentialing Center (ANCC), the Magnet designation recognizes quality patient care and exemplary nursing leadership.

-In addition, AH won one of the most prestigious awards in nursing, The Magnet Prize, in 2008 for its Daily CARE Plan (a patient information sheet that provides current and relevant information regarding the patient's plan of care, which is distributed each day to patients and their families).
+In addition, Jefferson Abington Hospital won one of the most prestigious awards in nursing, The Magnet Prize, in 2008 for its Daily CARE Plan (a patient information sheet that provides current and relevant information regarding the patient's plan of care, which is distributed each day to patients and their families).
 Bestowed to one Magnet hospital each year by the ANCC, The Magnet Prize recognizes extraordinary inventions that transform work environments.
 This award serves as a means for acknowledging peak performance within credentialed Magnet organizations and recognizes cutting-edge research, practices, services, technologies, programs or other exemplary innovations with demonstrable positive outcomes.